Distressing Furniture: 6 Techniques Anyone Can Do

 One way is to add a layer of paint over the area that’s too distressed.
 This will help cover up the imperfections and give it a more finished look.

 If you went really crazy, you can also use wood filler or Bondo wood filler to fill in the areas that are too distressed.
-Here’s my Bondo wood filler review to learn more.
+Once it dries, sand it down until it’s smooth.
+Then paint over it with your desired color.
+Here’s my Bondo wood filler review to learn more about this product, and check out the best wood fillers and when you should use them here!

 You can also dry brush over the overly distressed areas to add a tiny bit of paint onto those areas and make them look less distressed.

-Do you Distress Before or After Topcoat?
+Do You Distress Furniture Before or After Topcoat?

 Another question that often comes up is whether you should distress your painted furniture before or after top coating the chalk paint or milk paint.
+That completely depends on what type of topcoat you are using.
+Learn all about topcoats for painting furniture in this post.

-Do you Distress Before or After Wax?
+Do You Distress Furniture Before or After Wax?

+If you distress after applying wax, the sandpaper will get gunked up.
+So in my opinion it’s best to distress before applying wax.
 But if you distress with sandpaper after you wax, then you won’t get dust everywhere either.
 Pick which way you feel most comfortable with, and go for it!

 If you are top coating with oil like hemp oil, you can sand with 400+ grit sandpaper after you have applied the oil.
 It will make the entire surface feel silky smooth.